HerRA17/Meet/README.md

 ## Overview-
 meet is a serverless and Progressive web application which will allow users to find events within certain cities.
-The serverless function will allow user use the app without connection, ...
+The serverless function will allow user to use the app without connection, ...
 ## Links-
 hosted in Github [page](https://HerRA17.github.io/meet)
 ## Process-